The Clinical Reality

 Ibogaine does not directly modulate the GABA system.
 It cannot replace benzodiazepines or prevent withdrawal seizures.
 This is why ibogaine is not a treatment for benzodiazepine dependence per se — it is a treatment for the conditions that frequently accompany and drive benzodiazepine use: opioid addiction, PTSD, treatment-resistant depression, and chronic anxiety rooted in unresolved trauma.
 By addressing these root causes, ibogaine often diminishes the need for benzodiazepines naturally.

 Approximately 30 percent of patients who present to MindScape are taking benzodiazepines, most commonly prescribed by the VA alongside opioids for veterans with concurrent pain and PTSD.
 Managing this population safely is core to our clinical expertise.
-We have never had a seizure event or serious adverse outcome in a benzodiazepine patient — because we never rush the taper, never administer ibogaine prematurely, and never compromise safety for scheduling convenience.
+We have never had a seizure event or serious adverse outcome in a benzodiazepine patient because the entire taper happens onsite under continuous physician supervision with telemetry-grade monitoring, the HCl flood dose is timed to the protocol-defined safe threshold rather than a calendar date, and patients are never asked to manage any portion of the taper themselves at home before arrival.
+Step size, pace, and timing are calibrated to your individual response in real time — never to scheduling convenience.

 Benzo Patient FAQ